alexhkurz/introduction-to-coalgebraic-logic/_sources/README.md

 ### basics

-After creating this repo, cloning it (assuming it is called `root` locally), I run the following from the commandline in the folder containing `root`.
+After creating this repo, cloning it (assume it is called `root` locally), I run the following from the commandline in the folder containing `root`.

 ```
 pip install -U jupyter-book